zoxpx/pxdocs/content/concepts/internal-kvdb.md

 - If a node is labeled px/metadata-node=true then it will be a part of the internal kvdb cluster
 - If node is labeled px/metadata-node=false then it will NOT be a part of the internal kvdb cluster
 - If no node labels are found then all the nodes are potential metadata nodes.
-- If an incorrect label is present on the node like px/metadata-node=blah then PX will not start on that node.
+- If an incorrect label is present on the node like px/metadata-node=blah then Portworx will not start on that node.
 - If no node is labelled as px/metadata-node=true , but one node is labeled as px/metadata-node=false then that node will never be a part of kvdb cluster, but rest of the nodes are potential metadata nodes.

 ## Kvdb Node Failover